-There are so many factors that impact a currency - situations such as Brexit and the US-China trade war are major examples, but currencies fluctuate due to economic statistics, political changes and business confidence.
+There are so many factors that impact a currency - US-China trade war is a major examples, but currencies fluctuate due to economic statistics, political changes and business confidence.
 As they fluctuate in relation to each other, a major change in another country will have a knock-on effect on other currencies.